 Three quizzes will be administered over the course of the term and are based on topics from course material covered up to that point.
 Each quiz deals with aspects of grammar and/or vocabulary; writing/composition will be given emphasis.
-The quizzes last 30 minutes each and will be administered synchronously through Dropbox in Learn, unless permission has been requested well in advance, and has been granted.
-Start time: may vary.
+The quizzes last 30 minutes each and will be administered in class or synchronously through Zoom + Dropbox in Learn, unless permission to reschedule has been requested well in advance and has been granted.
+Start time: 11.30 (may vary).